aragon/hack/docs/stack.md

 A computer operating system manages which processes have access to the computer's resources.
 They do that by:

-- Implementing a kernel, which has drivers that let the software control the hardware
+- Implementing a Kernel, which has drivers that let the software control the hardware
 - Implementing a permission system, to manage which processes can access each resource
 - Implementing a self-upgrade system, for bugs and enhancements